 Well that’s because it is.

 However, it is sometimes difficult to get the facts from these notoriously vague ‘MLM huns’ (known as such because of their over-familiarity with people they barely know and excessive use of words like ‘hun,’ ‘babe’ and ‘chick.’).
 Because of this, I decided to put together a post designed to educate people about the realities of MLM schemes, to try and avoid more and more people being sucked in.

-The Anti-MLM Chronicles is aimed at raising awareness of just what an MLM scheme is and why they are so bad, how MLMs differ from illegal pyramid schemes, how MLMs actually oppress women, and how they all employ shady cult tactics to recruit their victims.
+This post will define just what an MLM scheme is and why they are so bad, how MLM schemes differ from illegal pyramid schemes, how the worst MLM companies actually oppress women, and how they all employ shady cult tactics to recruit their victims.